-The Parks department reached out to the Army Corps of Engineers (ACOE) Saint Paul District in October 2012 to identify a need for developing a feasibility study within Pigs Eye Lake.
-Late 2014, the Parks department was made aware that funding for the study would be made available in 2015.
-The study was initiated in January 2015 and the Federal Interest Determination was approved by the ACOE Mississippi Valley Division on May 14, 2015.

-The Feasibility phase began immediately to identify the project scope, objectives, coordination, stakeholders and process for developing the feasibility study with integrated Environmental Assessment.
+Ramsey County Parks & Recreation reached out to the Corps Saint Paul District in October 2012 to identify a need for developing a feasibility study within Pigs Eye Lake.
+In late 2014, Ramsey County Parks & Recreation was made aware that funding for the study would be made available in 2015.
+The study was initiated in January 2015 and the Federal Interest Determination was approved by the Corps Mississippi Valley Division on May 14, 2015.
+The Feasibility phase began immediately to identify the project scope, objectives, coordination, stakeholders and process for developing the feasibility study with an integrated Environmental Assessment.